dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

         </StorageProviders>

- The 'MemoryStorage' provider is fairly uninteresting, since it doesn't actually provide any permanent storage; it's intended for debugging persistent grains while having no access to a persistent store.
+The `MemoryStorage` provider is fairly uninteresting, since it doesn't actually provide any permanent storage; it's intended for debugging persistent grains while having no access to a persistent store.
 In our case, that makes it hard to demonstrate persistence, so we will rely on a real storage provider.

 Depending on whether you have already set up (and want to use) an Azure storage account, or would like to rely on the Azure storage emulator, you should uncomment one of the other two declarations, but not both.

 In the case of the former, you have to start the Azure storage emulator after installing the latest version of the Azure SDK.
 In the case of the latter, you will have to create a Azure storage account and enter the name and keys in the configuration file.

 With one of those enabled, we're ready to tackle the grain code.

- Note: The built-in storage provider classes Orleans.Storage.MemoryStorage and Orleans.Storage.AzureTableStorage are in the  OrleansProviders.dll assembly, so make sure that DLL is referenced in your silo worker role project with CopyLocal=True.
+Note: The built-in storage provider classes `Orleans.Storage.MemoryStorage` and `Orleans.Storage.AzureTableStorage` are in the  _OrleansProviders.dll_ assembly, so make sure that DLL is referenced in your silo worker role project with _CopyLocal='True'_.

 ## Declaring State

-Identifying that a grain should use persistent state takes three steps: declaring an interface for the state, changing the grain base class, and identifying the storage provider.
+Identifying that a grain should use persistent state takes three steps:

+1. declaring an interface for the state,
+2. changing the grain base class, and
+3. identifying the storage provider.

 The first step, declaring an interface, simply means identifying the information of an actor that should be persisted and creating what looks like a record of the persistent data -- each state component is represented by a property with a getter and a setter.